reiniere2024/EbookDBReader/README.md

 can find new EBooks on Gutemberg.org Download the Text version of the EBook and enter the contents in the program.

+When you are opening the solution in Visual Studio then you must move the XML-map to the bin/debug-map.

 Good luck,
 Reiniere.